cockroachdb/docs/v19.2/change-data-capture.md

     This will start up the changefeed in the background and return the `job_id`.
 The changefeed writes to Kafka.

-14. In a new terminal, move into the extracted `confluent-<version>` directory and start watching the Kafka topic:
+14. In a new terminal, move into the extracted `confluent-<version>` directory and start watching the Kafka topics:

     {% include copy-clipboard.html %}
     ~~~ shell